-Malawi has the well deserved reputation as being one of the friendliest countries in Africa.
+Malawi has the well-deserved reputation as being one of the friendliest countries in Africa.
 It's a densely populated, landlocked country, with almost a third of its territory taken up by the stunning Lake Malawi.
 The huge freshwater lake is lined with excellent beaches and filled with colorful fish as well as the occasional hippo and crocodile.
-There are a some good wildlife parks for those interested in a safari, as well as several hiking destinations that include Mulanje mountain and the Zomba plateau.
+There are some good wildlife parks for those interested in a safari, as well as several hiking destinations that include Mulanje mountain and the Zomba plateau.

 Area: Malawi covers an area of 118,480 sq km, slightly smaller than Greece.

 Capital City: Lilongwe is Malawi's capital city, Blantyre is the commercial capital.

 Population: Around 16 million people live in Malawi

 Language: Chichewa (official) is the most common language spoken in Malawi, English is also used in business and government.